AdobeDocs/release-notes.en/current.md

     _New features available in Forms prerelease channel_

-    * Use Adobe Sign roles in an Adaptive Form.
-Adobe Sign for business and enterprise service levels optionally expand the roles for Agreement recipients, beyond just the Signer, to better match their workflow requirements.
-You can now [enable each recipient of agreement to configure their role in an Adaptive Form](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/create-an-adaptive-form/use-adobe-sign/working-with-adobe-sign.html?lang=en#addsignerstoanadaptiveform), with Signer being the default role.
+    * Use Adobe Sign roles in an [!UICONTROL Adaptive Form].
+Adobe Sign for business and enterprise service levels optionally expand the roles for [!UICONTROL Agreement] recipients, beyond just the [!UICONTROL Signer], to better match their workflow requirements.
+You can now [enable each recipient of agreement to configure their role in an Adaptive Form](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/create-an-adaptive-form/use-adobe-sign/working-with-adobe-sign.html?lang=en#addsignerstoanadaptiveform), with [!UICONTROL Signer] being the default role.
-    * Analytics for Adaptive Forms.
-You can now capture and track end-user behavior via Adobe Analytics for Adaptive Forms to gather end-user insights.
+    * [!UICONTROL Analytics for Adaptive Forms].
+You can now capture and track end-user behavior via Adobe [!UICONTROL Analytics for Adaptive Forms] to gather end-user insights.
 It helps make informed decisions based on data to improve end-user experience.
     * Easily connect AEM Forms with Microsoft® Dynamics and [Salesforce.com](https://www.salesforce.com/?bc=DF).
 The service provides out-of-the-box data source configuration.
 It also provides data models for Microsoft® Dynamics and Salesforce.com, making it [faster and easier for developers to configure Microsoft® Dynamics and Salesforce.com as data sources for an adaptive form](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/use-form-data-model/configure-msdynamics-salesforce.html?lang=en).

-  * **Experience Manager Screens as a Cloud Service**
+  * **[!DNL Experience Manager Screens as a Cloud Service]**

     _New features_

-    * Experience Manager Screens as a Cloud Service now supports basic playback monitoring.
+    * [!DNL Experience Manager Screens as a Cloud Service] now supports basic playback monitoring.
 The player now reports various playback metrics with each ping (defaults to 30 seconds).
 Based on the metrics, it can detect various edge cases (stuck experience, blank screen, scheduling problem, and so on).
 This feature lets the team remotely monitor if a player is properly playing content.
 It also improves reactivity to blank screens or broken experiences in the field, and decreases the risk of showing a broken experience to the end user.
     See [Basic Playback Monitoring](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/screens-as-cloud-service/manage-player-registration/installing-screens-cloud-player.html?lang=en#playback-monitoring).
-    * Thumbnail Support for videos in now supported in Experience Manager Screens as a Cloud Service.
+    * Thumbnail Support for videos in now supported in [!DNL Experience Manager Screens as a Cloud Service].
 A content author can define a thumbnail for videos so that the image can be used as a placeholder.
 They can properly test content playback and targeting, while the actual video is being finalized by the appropriate team.
 The image can also be used, in case the playback of the video fails.
     See [Thumbnail Support for Videos](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/screens-as-cloud-service/core-product-features/thumbnail-support-videos.html?lang=en).

-  * **Cloud Manager**
+  * **[!DNL Cloud Manager]**

     _New features_

-    * The version of the Experience Manager Project Archetype used by Cloud Manager is now updated to version 30.
+    * The version of the [!DNL Experience Manager Project Archetype used by Cloud Manager] is now updated to version 30.
-    * The program cards on Cloud Manager landing page and the associated experience are now refreshed.
+    * The program cards on [!DNL Cloud Manager] landing page and the associated experience are now refreshed.
-    * The Code Quality Step Log now includes verbose logging information on the OakPal scanning process.
+    * The [!UICONTROL Code Quality Step Log] now includes verbose logging information on the OakPal scanning process.
-    * The Activity page menu options now include an option to **[!UICONTROL Download Log]** for completed Code Generator runnings.
+    * The [!UICONTROL Activity] page menu options now include an option to **[!UICONTROL Download Log]** for completed Code Generator runnings.
 Selecting this option downloads the log of the build step.
-    * Selecting the Program card now navigates to Cloud Manager Overview page.
+    * Selecting the [!UICONTROL Program] card now navigates to [!UICONTROL Cloud Manager Overview] page.
-    * Cloud Service customers can now view SLA (Service Level Agreement) reports in Cloud Manager.
+    * Cloud Service customers can now view SLA (Service Level Agreement) reports in [!DNL Cloud Manager].
 This functionality is going to be made available, progressively, over the next few months.
       See [SLA Reporting](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/sla-reporting.html?lang=en).
     * The type and severity of the `IndexType` and `IndexDamAssetLucene` quality rules has been changed.
 These rules are now both Bugs of Blocker severity.
     * New Oak index quality rules have been introduced to cover asynchronous and Tika configurations.
     * Increase max SSL certs per program to 50.
-    * Self-service capability to allow users to create and manage multiple repositories via Cloud Manager UI.
+    * Self-service capability to allow users to create and manage multiple repositories via [!DNL Cloud Manager] UI.
     * SonarQube was unnecessarily reading GIT history data.
 On large code bases, this functionality could lead to an unnecessary build performance penalty.
     * There is now an API available to invalidate the Maven dependency cache per pipeline.
-    * The version of the Experience Manager Project Archetype used by Cloud Manager has been updated to version 29.
+    * The version of the [!DNL Experience Manager Project Archetype used by Cloud Manager] has been updated to version 29.

 ### Community